HandOfGod94/kafkatail/README.md

 ## Usage

 ```
-Print kafka messages from any topic, of any wire format (avro, plaintext, protobuf)
+Tail kafka messages from any topic, of any wire format on console (plaintext, protobuf)
-on console

 Usage:
   kafkatail [flags] topic